 Gasoline is a highly toxic substance composed mainly of hydrocarbons which are toxic to varying degrees.
 Typically, gasoline contains around 150 chemicals, the most toxic of these being benzene, toluene, ethylbenzene, and xylene.
 These are commonly known as BTEX compounds are exceedingly toxic.
 The EPA and OSHA impose and monitor strict regulations to reduce the instances of exposure to the environment or to humans.

-Gasoline exposure can occur in several ways.
-Environmentally, gasoline exposure can be caused by leaking underground storage tanks (USTs) or above ground storage tanks (ASTs), improperly stored gasoline, or improperly secured storage containers.
+Exposure can occur in several ways.
+Environmentally, exposure to gasoline can be caused by leaking underground storage tanks (USTs) or above ground storage tanks (ASTs), improperly stored gasoline, or improperly secured storage containers.

 Gasoline exposure in humans occurs mainly by inhalation, ingestion, and dermal contact.

 - Inhalation – Inhalation exposure most often occurs when gasoline is used or dispensed in an improperly ventilated area.
 Some people purposely inhale gasoline to get high.
 “Huffing” is the process of intentionally exposing oneself to the toxic vapors of gasoline.

 - Ingestion – Ingestion occurs when a person unknowingly consumes tainted water.
 Food that has been cooked with tainted water will also cause unhealthy gas exposure levels.

 - Dermal Contact – Gasoline exposure can occur through skin contact as well.
 The chemicals in gasoline are readily absorbed through the skin, so prolonged skin exposure will result in an unhealthy level of exposure.